 Starting a business can be daunting, even overwhelming.
-The good news is Seattle Metropolitan Credit Union provides Business Solutions.
+The good news is Seattle Metropolitan Credit Union provides solutions.
 For the myriad of questions you may have, we have answers.

 Below we have a variety of resources for businesses ranging from those are still in the idea phase to businesses who may have formed and are looking for additional resources.
 The first is for the entrepreneur looking to get started.
 The second is for the seasoned business owner who may need a little more advice.